rust-lang/book/src/ch07-02-mod-and-the-filesystem.md

 Here's the problem: in our case, we have different names for our modules:
 `client` and `network::server`.
-But what if we had `client` and `network::client`?
-That's completely valid, but then which module is the file `src/client.rs` for?
+But what if we had `client` and `network::client`, or `server` and `network::server`?
+That's completely valid, but then which module would the files `src/client.rs` and `src/server.rs`, respectively, be for?

-So instead, we can do what the error suggests.
+Instead of continuing to follow the same file naming pattern we used previously, we can do what the error suggests.
 We'll make a new directory, move `src/server.rs` into it, and change `src/network.rs` to `src/network/mod.rs`.
 Then, we try to build:

 ```bash